lvyl9909/lvyl9909.github.io/_news/pinned.md

 pinned: false
 ---

-- It is a great honor to be awarded the potential PhD position of US $50,000 annual scholarship plus free tuition by Dr. Zhang Yuanlin at TTU!
+- It is a great honor to be awarded a potential PhD position of US $50,000 annual scholarship plus free tuition by Dr. Zhang Yuanlin at TTU!